 Once you’ve finished exploring Colonial Dorchester, turn right onto Dorchester Road and take another right at the 2nd traffic light onto Ladson Road (at the Hardee’s).
 The Herbert Jessen Public Boat Landing is at the end of this road.

 Looking at the river, go left (downriver with the current towards Charleston) for a wider river.
-If you paddle long enough, you’ll pass the Ashley River plantations: Middleton Place, Magnolia Plantation, Drayton Hall.
+If you paddle long enough, you’ll pass the Ashley River plantations: Middleton Place, Magnolia Plantation, and Drayton Hall.

 But beware, you’ll want a motor to get you back to the boat launch if you go that far downriver.